Lamina022/ImpressiveUpdaterX/README.md

 ## 'Why'
 I am the developer of the software Impressive Launcher, which is a launcher mainly tailored for the KITO community and Impressive Title servers.
-But since my current application does not work well with Windows 7 and UNIX-link systems, I needed a simple and reliable solution.
+But since my current application did not work well with Windows 7 and UNIX-link systems at the time, I needed a simple and reliable solution.
 So the Impressive Updater X was born with the 'X' indicating the cross-platform and compatiblity aim.
+NOTE: Impressive Launcher now fully supports Windows 7

 ## Software used